 Interdisciplinary approach fosters students the opportunity to develop problem solving, mathematical, communication skills and knowledge to succeed in high school and beyond

 - Verbal, mathematical, and written communication skills promote analytical thinking as thoughtful, productive contributors to society

-- Service and leadership opportunities abound through Aquinas, Student Government, Pope Francis Society, and Leo’s Club
+Service and leadership opportunities through Student Government and Pope Francis Society

 - Visual and performing arts enrich the learning experience and encourage students to flourish creatively

 Multicultural curriculum develops student awareness, understanding, acceptance, tolerance and respect of the history, life experiences and values of diverse groups of people